Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/DFX/Embedded_IOB_inside_RM/readme.md

 ### Schematic

 - Here is the schematic of the two IOBs used in the design.
-Note that the infered IOB is at the top, whereas the utility buffer instantiated IOBUF is inside the reconfigurable partition.
+The infered IOB is at the top, whereas the utility buffer instantiated IOBUF is inside the reconfigurable partition.
 <p align="center">
   <img src="./images/schematic.png?raw=true" alt="schematic"/>
 </p>

 ### IOB Device View
-- The picture given below shows that the physical location of the IOB inside reconfigurable module should be inside the corresponding pblock, whereas top level static IO buffer can be located anywhere outside the reconfigurable partition.
+- The following figure shows that the physical location of the IOB inside reconfigurable module should be inside the corresponding pblock, whereas the top level static IO buffer can be located anywhere outside the reconfigurable partition.

 <p align="center">
   <img src="./images/iob_device_view.png?raw=true" alt="iob_device_view"/>